What are the Different Types of Anesthesia?

 By now you should have a pretty through understanding of the different types of anesthesia.
 Therefore, if you’re undergoing surgery, chances are there will be some pain involved before and/or afterwards.
 Bear in mind that narcotic pain medications are often prescribed in these situations.
 While narcotic pain medication may be used safely by some for short periods of time, there is always some risk of dependence.

-If you or someone you love is dependent on opioid pain medications, the programs at Harmony Recovery Group can help.
+If you or someone you love is dependent on opioid pain medications, the programs at Harmony Health Group can help.
 Give us a call at (866) 461-4474 or reach out through our contact page for more information